chensheni/202306-IBM-Data-Engineering-Capstone/module2 Querying data in NoSQL databases /README.md

-# Module 1:
+# Module 2:

 Scenario

 You are a data engineer at an e-commerce company.
-Your company needs you to design a data platform that uses MySQL as an OLTP database.
-You will be using MySQL to store the OLTP data.
+Your company needs you to design a data platform that uses MongoDB as a NoSQL database.
+You will be using MongoDB to store the e-commerce catalog data.

 Objectives

-design the schema for OLTP database.
-load data into OLTP database.
+import data into a MongoDB database.
-automate admin tasks.
+query data in a MongoDB database.
+export data from MongoDB.

 Tools / Software

-MySQL 8.0.22
-phpMyAdmin 5.0.4
+MongoDB Server
+MongoDB Command Line Backup Tools

 1 - Check the lab environment
-Start MySQL server.
+Before you proceed with the assignment :

+Check if you have the ‘mongoimport’ and ‘mongoexport’ installed on the lab, otherwise install them.
+Download the catalog.json file from https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-DB0321EN-SkillsNetwork/nosql/catalog.json.

-2 - Design the OLTP Database
+2 - Working with MongoDB
-Task 1 - Create a database.
+Task 1 - Import ‘catalog.json’ into mongodb server into a database named ‘catalog’ and a collection named ‘electronics’
-Create a database named sales.

-3 - Design a table named sales_data.
-Design a table named sales_data based on the sample data given.
-Create the sales_data table in sales database.

-4 - Load the Data
+3 - List out all the databases
-Download the file oltpdata.csv from https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-DB0321EN-SkillsNetwork/oltp/oltpdata.csv
-Import the data from oltpdata.csv into sales_data table using phpMyAdmin.

-5 - List the tables in the database sales.
+4 - List out all the collections in the database catalog.

-Take a screenshot of the command you used and the output.
+5 - Create an index on the field “type”

-6 - Write a query to find out the count of records in the tables sales_data.
+6 - Write a query to find the count of laptops

-7 - Create an index
-Create an index named ts on the timestamp field.

-8 - List indexes
-List indexes on the table sales_data.
+7 - Write a query to find the number of smart phones with screen size of 6 inches.

-9 - Write a bash script to export data.
+8 - Write a query to find out the average screen size of smart phones.

-Write a bash script named datadump.sh that exports all the rows in the sales_data table to a file named sales_data.sql
+9 - Export the fields _id, “type”, “model”, from the ‘electronics’ collection into a file named electronics.csv